web3-authn/vrf-wasm/vrf-wasm/README.md

 # VRF-WASM

-A WASM-compatible Verifiable Random Function (VRF) implementation extracted from [FastCrypto](https://github.com/MystenLabs/fastcrypto/).
+A WASM-compatible Verifiable Random Function (VRF) implementation based on [FastCrypto](https://github.com/MystenLabs/fastcrypto/).

 FastCrypto has C dependencies (`secp256k1-sys`, `blst`) that prevent WASM compilation even when compiling with `wasm` feature flags.
 This library extracts only the VRF module which uses pure Rust dependencies.